-This review of bioarchaeology of the riverine plain to the Murray gorge has served to identify unifying factors between Murray River societies but has not identified the Murray as a unity.
-The Murray is both a shared cultural area and heterogeneous - culturally, ecologically, and biologically.
-While the river served as a conduit for gene flow, people maintained relatively porous boundaries with hinterland groups (as evidenced in linguistic, non-metric skeletal, burial, and dietary analyses).
-Populations along the river shared a dependence on riverine resources but they also had differing emphases (seen in different proportions of food typesand stable isotopes).
+This review of the bioarchaeology of the Riverine Plain to the Murray gorge has identified the unifying factors between Murray River societies but has not seen the Murray as a unity.
+The Murray is both a shared cultural area and heterogeneous-culturally, ecologically, and biologically.
+While the river served as a conduit for gene flow, people maintained relatively porous boundaries with hinterland groups (as evidenced in linguistic, nonmetric skeletal, burial, and dietary analyses).
+Populations along the river shared a dependence on riverine resources, but they also had differing emphases (as seen in different proportions of food types and stable isotopes).

-It is the nature of the archaeological record in this region which determined what narratives are drawn.
-The visibility and survivorship of differing site types, processes of site formation, and the degree of chronological and temporal control, all structure the data available.
-Particularly in relation to the bioarchaeological work, the difference between a sample and a population needs to be remembered.
-This very partial record is a collection of samples from different locales not a grouping of populations.
+The nature of the archaeological record in this region has determined what narratives are drawn.
+The visibility and survivorship of differing site types, processes of site formation, and the degree of chronological and temporal control, all structure the available data.
+Particularly in relation to bioarchaeological work, the difference between a sample and a population needs to be remembered.
+This very partial record is a collection of samples from different locales, not a grouping of populations.